garrettgoodstein/SpaceJumper/README.md

 3) When the main menu screen appears, click on the tab titled "OPEN", in between the "NEW" and "SIGN IN" Tabs.

-4) Choose the downloaded project as your folder and press "SELECT FOLDER"
+4) Choose the downloaded project as your folder and press "SELECT FOLDER".

 5) You should now be in Unity.